 It is, therefore, crucial to have a secure and updated OS otherwise, you could come across a plethora of privacy and security issues such as:

-However, some of the most popular OS options, Windows and even Linux, are quickly becoming vulnerable, and amidst this, it is best to search for safer solutions.
+However, some of the most popular OS options, Windows and even Linux, are quickly becoming vulnerable, and it is best to search for safer solutions amidst this.

-Linux is by far one of the most hyped OS available known for the security and privacy it offers.
+Linux is by far one of the most exciting OS known for its security and privacy.
 Developed around 30 years ago, it is not a popular choice of developers, ethical hackers, and privacy advocates for the security it provides.

-However, despite the heat that surrounds the OS, its notoriety regarding the security it ensures almost seems superficial.
+However, despite the OS’s heat, its notoriety regarding the security it ensures almost seems superficial.
 Primarily while considering the amount of vulnerabilities Linux systems have come across in the past few years.

-In the last few years, the Linux system has become highly vulnerable to malware attacks.
+The Linux system has become highly vulnerable to malware attacks in the last few years.

 A recent threat report reveals more than thirteen attempted malware attacks on the Linux system between January to August 2021 alone.

 Such researches highlight how vulnerable the once secure system has become.
 Some of the most common types of Linux attacks observed are:

 The rising influx of these attacks may partly result from Linux users and cybercriminals assuming Linux as the safest OS.

 Since 2016, Linux has been under special consideration from cybercriminals, and the system has faced a massive influx of attacks.